daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

 |<img src= "https://github.com/daniellehandel/Econometric-Pedagogy/blob/master/img/5_launch_and_key.gif"  width="800" height="370" />|
 |---|

   Selecting “Launch” will prompt the user to select an existing SSH key pair or create a new one.
-A key pair serves as a password for a SSH client to connect the AWS instance.
 Name and download your key pair.

+   :warning: It is important to keep the key private and safe.
+Losing the key will render your instance inaccessible.
+Sharing the key could leave the server vulnerable :warning:

    <details>
     <summary>:bulb: What is an SSH key?</summary>
     <br>

-   An SSH key serves as the "password" which connects the server to the SSH client.
+   An SSH key pair serves as the "password" which connects a SSH client to the server.
 This demonstration suggests the use of Bitvise, although other clients, such as PuTTY for Windows/Unix users or the Terminus App for Mac users, can serve as substitutions.

    </details>

-   :warning: It is important to keep the key private and safe.
-Losing the key will render your instance inaccessible.
-Sharing the key could leave the server vulnerable :warning:

 #### Assigning an Elastic IP Address <a name="elastic-ip"></a>

   In case your instance is stopped or failed, restarting or relaunching your instance will end up with a different public IP address.
-This becomes inconvenient for users to keep changing the address they need for accessing JupyterHub.
+This becomes inconvenient if users have to change the address for accessing JupyterHub.
 This section will demonstrate the proper set-up for allocating a static IP address to your AWS instance.
 For this purpose, an [Elastic IP address](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/elastic-ip-addresses-eip.html) can be allocated to your account and asociated with an instance, so that users can always access your JupyterHub with the same IP.

 |<img src= "https://github.com/daniellehandel/Econometric-Pedagogy/blob/master/img/allocate_elastic.gif"  width="800" height="370" />|
 |---|